solana-labs/contributor-access-policy/README.md

 2. Write

     Requirement: Two vouchers from anyone with level 3 access or two from anyone with level 2 access.
-A contributor with Write access will be able to triage pull requests in accordance with Github access policies.
+A contributor with Write access will be able to merge pull requests in accordance with Github access policies.

 3. Maintain